Distribution OF ABO Predicated Phenotypes among Voluntary Blood Donors applying Next Generation Sequencing - Insights from Kenya

 How to Cite

 Githiomi, R. (2024).
 Distribution OF ABO Predicated Phenotypes among Voluntary Blood Donors applying Next Generation Sequencing - Insights from Kenya.
 Journal of Medical and Biomedical Laboratory Sciences Research, 4(1).
-Retrieved from http://jmblsr.com/index.php/JMBLSR/article/view/25
+Retrieved from https://jmblsr.com/index.php/JMBLSR/article/view/25

 Issue